OceanDynamicsUConn/GroupManual/communication.md

 talks, etc) we should try our best to use the group's workspace on Microsoft Teams.
 Among other things, Teams has the advantage of allowing us to easily share copy-and-paste ready bits of code among the group (we may also use Github for that purpose).
-Cesar checks Team twice a day (morning and afternoon) to see if there are any questions that require his attention.
+Cesar checks Teams twice a day (morning and afternoon) to see if there are any questions that require his attention.

 Cesar typically checks his email two times a day (morning and afternoon), so you should expect a one-day reponse turnaround of one day during the week.
 For